 Just in time ensures that the user is granted access or has the privilege of access only when he/she needs it, and it is revoked when it isn’t.
 It is time-bound.

-According to Gartner’s report- Remove standing privileges through a just-in-time PAM approach, “an effective PAM practice embraces the entire concept of least privilege, granting only the right privileges to only the right system and only the right person for only the right reason at only the right time.”
+According to Gartner’s report- Remove standing privileges through a just-in-time PAM approach, “an effective Privileged Access Management practice embraces the entire concept of least privilege, granting only the right privileges to only the right system and only the right person for only the right reason at only the right time.”

 The word least privilege is key for provisioning of accesses, in general.
 This means users are granted only those accesses which they need.
 This ensures the user has the right access at the right time but also only those which he/she needs.
 This can be done with a simple access request workflow, wherein the user can request access to the application, the reviewer can allow or deny it, if and when it is allowed, there can be a specific timeline for the accesses.
 The timelines can be set depending on the requirement as well as the sensitivity of the application.
 If you think an application requires discretion, then you can provide access for a few minutes, as stated in the requirement.
 Security and productivity served the right way.